 Web Design Trends #8: Double-Down on Video

 Video content has become a cornerstone of the internet alongside blogs, emails, and memes.
-To call “video” a web design trend for 2019 isn’t exactly accurate — it’s what’s happening to video in web design that’s becoming a trend.
+To call “video” a web design trend this year isn’t exactly accurate—it’s what’s happening to video in web design that’s becoming a trend.

 But first, a little background on video.
 Every ecommerce brand should already know about the statistical advantage of product videos: They demonstrate how a product is used, show off a product in three dimensions, and give you the chance to influence the perception of a product.
 Product videos can answer shopper questions and overcome buying obstacles, just by being present on a product page.